nexusformat/definitions/manual/source/faq.rst

     If you encounter any problems because the classes are not sufficient to describe your experiment, please contact the :ref:`mailing list<NeXus.mailinglist.main>`.
-    Pull requests for the defintions repository (for example adding contributed defintions) are also welcome (see next question).
+    Pull requests for the definitions repository (for example adding contributed definitions) are also welcome (see next question).
     The NIAC is always willing to consider new proposals.